How to Use ROCS|Player (Previously known as Stage|Tracks mobile)

 Song List

 This section displays the name and number of each song.
+From here, you can show or hide skipped songs.
 It also includes information about the playback state.
-You will notice that songs are broken up, and sometimes combined, differently than in the score,
+You will notice that songs are broken up, and sometimes combined, differently than in the score.

 Here is a list of the Playback State Symbols and what they do: